boazbk/tcs/lec_12_NP.md

 #  NP and NP completeness

+> # { .objectives }
+* Introduce the class $\mathbf{NP}$ that encapsulates the problems whose solutions we can efficiently _ verify_ \
+* See  many interesting problems  in $\mathbf{NP}$ \
+* See the notion of $\mathbf{NP}$-completeness which connects problems that a priori seem unrelated \
+* The $\mathbf{P}$ vs $\mathbf{NP}$ question

 >_"In this paper we give theorems that suggest, but do not imply, that these problems, as well as many others, will remain  intractable perpetually"_, Richard Karp, 1972

 Let us consider several of the problems we have encountered before:

 * Finding the longest path in a graph

 * Finding the maximum cut in a graph

 * The 3SAT problem

 * Solving quadratic equations

 All of these have the following properties:

 * These are important problems, and people have spent significant effort on trying to find better algorithms for them.

+* Each one of these  problems is a _search_ problem, whereby we search for a solution that is "good" in some easy to define sense (e.g., a long path, a satisfying assignment, etc..).

-* They have trivial exponential time algorithms that involve enumerating all possible solutions.
+* Each of these problems has trivial exponential time algorithms that involve enumerating all possible solutions.

-* At the moment the best known algorithms are not much better than the trivial one in the worst-case.
+* At the moment, for all these problems the best known algorithms are not much better than the trivial one in the worst-case.

 In this lecture we will see that, despite their apparent differences, all these problems are _computationally equivalent_, in the sense that solving one of them immediately implies solving the others.
 This phenomenon, known as _$\mathbf{NP}$ completeness_, is one of the surprising discoveries of theoretical computer science, and we will see that it has far-reaching ramifications.

 ### Decision problems